-Here at Axhayes we are always looking for farms, small holdings, stables or workplaces to home out of work mousers.
-These cats are great for hunting vermin, deterring rats and mice and also providing you with the presence of a cat who needs much less care than a domestic pet.
-Our out of work mousers come from similar backgrounds to those we site them to so are happy to live in outdoor barns, sheds, stables etc. they do not wish to live in indoors with people.
+Here at Exeter Axhayes we are always looking for farms, small holdings, stables or workplaces to home our out of work mousers.
+These cats are great for hunting vermin and just by being present can deter rats and mice.
+Our outdoor mousers come from similar backgrounds to those we site them to so are happy to live in outdoor barns, sheds, stables etc. as they are mostly unsocialised to humans they do not wish to live in indoors with people.

 We can answer any questions you may have about these cats during our initial phone calls and siting, but here are a few frequently asked questions:

 Why do I keep the cats in a secure pen?

 The cats need to learn there is food, water and shelter provided for them.
 They are kept in this pen for 2 weeks so they can learn this and then on release they should stay on the property.
 Confinement is very stressful for these cats and should not last for longer than the recomended period of time.
 During this time the cat is likely to spend most of it's time hiding and should be left to do this.

 Should I have one or two outdoor cats?

 Cats are solitary animals so will happily live on your land as a single cat making the most of resources and shelter but they can also share this resource too.
 We often work with sites where the outdoor cats are living in large colonies – often these colonies are made up of siblings/offspring - these cats are more likely to accept living with other outdoor cats.
 Where this is not an option we can integrate separate cats to live together.
 It is important that once released these cats have plenty of space to either live together or apart and are provided with seperate resources.
 Speak to us on your home visit if you are still unsure whether to have one or two cats.